Kurrawong/rdf-delta-load-test/README.md

 ## Usage

-load testing is run by posting data to an rdf delta endpoint and submitting sparql queries.
+load testing is run by posting data to an rdf delta endpoint and submitting sparql queries to read the data back out.

-The `main.py` module is the entrpoint.
-To run a load test with a small amount of data from cloudshell you can do the following
+The `main.py` module is the entrypoint.
+For Example, to run a load test with a small amount of data you can copy the paste the following commands into Azure cloudshell.

 > [!IMPORTANT]
-> be sure to update the URLs to point to your environment
+> be sure to update the delta endpoint and sparql endpoint URLs to point to your environment

 ```bash
 git clone https://github.com/Kurrawong/rdf-delta-load-test.git